animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The idea is, rather than the client application(s) driving the data dictionary, the user defines Regions using Apache Geode’s *Gfsh* CLI shell tool.
-This has the added advantage that when additional peers are added to the cluster, they too will also have and share the same configuration since it is remembered by Apache Geode’s *Cluster Configuration Service*.
+The idea is, rather than the client application(s) driving the data dictionary, the user defines Regions using Apache Geode's *Gfsh* CLI shell tool.
+This has the added advantage that when additional peers are added to the cluster, they too will also have and share the same configuration since it is remembered by Apache Geode's *Cluster Configuration Service*.

 </div>